 Cherneski played 10 times for Crystal Palace Baltimore, scoring twice.
 During the last dance, in the 2010 season, Cherneski would have to name himself in the starting line-up due to the side not being able to field enough players, playing a game without substitutes against Tampa Bay Rowdies.

 Calder continued, “Jim was smart enough to know the club was not going to be able to survive the way it was going.
 Even though he had an ego, he did want the club to succeed, and he did try other things; it was admirable.”

 Phase six: The end

-On December 3rd 2010, the partnership officially came to an end and Crystal Palace Baltimore chose not to field a team for the 2011 season.
-The four-year affiliation come to a close.
+On December 3rd 2010, the partnership officially came to an end, and Crystal Palace Baltimore chose not to field a team for the 2011 season.
+The four-year affiliation came to a close.